hindu-comm/weblogs/manasataramgini/2010/03/2010-03-18_the-mlechcha-brain-behind-the-sword-arm.md

 intellectual resource for the attack on the Hindus – they have already created material that shows the Hindu structures as depraved and decadent.
-So there are ready references in the form of their works to be used when such  incidents with an amukAnanda need to be given an airing.
+So there are ready references in the form of their works to be used whensuchincidents with an amukAnanda need to be given an airing.
 It should be noted that this type of mlechCha scholarship is a part of the psy-ops going on since the English conquest of India.
 Rabindranath Tagore in his history of bhAratavarSha (1903 CE) states: